 These easy sautéed mushrooms are so flavorful, so if you have any leftover they are great to use in other recipes.
-Try them in Vegan Mushroom Gravy, Vegetable Frittata or Cast Iron Pizza.
+Try them in Vegan Mushroom Gravy, Vegetable Frittata, Cast Iron Pizza or add them to some grain bowl recipes.
 These mushrooms are so tasty, so be sure not to let them go to waste!

 More recipes with mushrooms:

 - Mushroom Avocado Toast

 If you’ve tried this healthy-ish feel good Sautéed Mushroom recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!